-In addition to the basic randomizer there are many optional settings that allow for the randomization of nearly every aspect of the game, including an enemy randomizernote and an entrance randomizernote , as well as various other game modes such as Swordless, Keysanitynote Inverted Modenote , and Triforce Hunt.
+In addition to the basic randomizer there are many optional settings that allow for the randomization of nearly every aspect of the game, including an enemy randomizernote and an entrance randomizernote , as well as various other game modes such as Swordless, Keysanitynote , Inverted Modenote , and Triforce Huntnote .
 The randomizer also contains many cosmetic options, most notably the ability to select a custom sprite for the player character and an option to change the color palette of the game.

 Having a location/item tracker is virtually requisite for completing the randomizer efficiently, unless you have an eidetic memory — and even then, the randomizer may helpfully point out new progressions that otherwise may not have occurred to you.
 EmoTracker is a popular one for Windows that has packages for this and most other popular randomizers (in fact, it defaults to installing the Link to the Past package).
 A list of other trackers can be found here, and a more general list of resources can be found here.
 There is also a web-based tracker for the Super Metroid crossover randomizer here.
 For more convoluted entrance shuffle settings, it will probably also help to take notes on all the entrances either in a text file or a spreadsheet, just so you don't have to waste valuable time retracing how you got to Dark Death Mountain without the flute, hookshot, gloves, or mirror.

 As the randomizer is based on The Legend of Zelda: A Link to the Past, most tropes that apply to that game will naturally apply to the randomizer as well.
 To avoid redundancy, only tropes that differ in some way between the randomizer and the original game should be added here.